-Traditional caramel candy apples recipe.
-Sweet red apples on a stick, dipped in delicious caramel sauce.
-Perfect for Halloween.
+Traditional caramel apples recipe.
+Apples on a stick, dipped in delicious caramel sauce.
+Perfect for Halloween!

 - Assorted decorations (such as chopped nuts, chopped raisins, mini M&M's and candy sprinkles)

-5 Once the caramel has chilled a bit, remove from the refrigerator and use your fingers to press the caramel that has dripped to the bottom of the apples, back on to the apples.
-Then take whatever coatings you want and press them into the apples for decoration.
-Return to the refrigerator to chill for at least one hour.
+5 Once the caramel has chilled a few minutes, remove from the refrigerator and press the caramel that has pooled at the bottom of the apples up against the side of the apples.
+If you are using coatings such as sprinkles or chopped nuts, roll the caramel apples in them now.
+Then return the apples to the refrigerator and chill for at least another hour.